glacasa/Mastonet/README.md

 Masto.NET is a .net standard library for Mastodon written in C#.

-Work In Progress.
-You can try it, but be aware there's probably gonna be breaking changes until a stable version is available.
-Also, don't send Pull Request before opening an issue.

 ## Sample

 If you prefer to browse code, you can go the the sample project : https://github.com/glacasa/Mastonet.SampleApp